AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Bollinger Percent B (%b)
 ### Description
-Bollinger %b is an important indicator derived from John Bollinger's original Bollinger Bands indicator. %b depicts the location of the most recent close price in relation to the Bollinger Bands as well as to what degree it is above or below any of the bands.
-The Bollinger Percent B equation can be constructed as:
-Percent B = ((Close - Bollinger Lower Band) / (Bollinger Upper Band - Bollinger Lower Band))\*100
-If the close price is equal to the upper Bollinger Band, %b will be 100 (percent).
-If the close price is equal to the lower Bollinger Band, %b will be 0.0 (percent).
-A %b value of 50 means the close price is equal to the middle Bollinger Band.
-Furthermore, readings above 100 and below 0 indicate that the close price is outside of the Bollinger Bands by a corresponding percentage of the Bollinger Bandwidth.
-A %b value of 125 means that the close price is above the upper Bollinger Band by 25% of the Bandwidth.
-A %b value of -25 means that the close price is below the lower Bollinger Band by 25% of the Bandwidth.
+Bollinger %b is an important indicator that is derived from John Bollinger's original Bollinger Bands indicator. %b represents the location of the most recent close price in relation to the Bollinger Bands as well as to what degree it is above or below any of the bands.
+The Bollinger Percent B equation can be constructed in the following way: Percent B = ((Close - Bollinger Lower Band) / (Bollinger Upper Band - Bollinger Lower Band)) * 100.
+If the close price is the same as the upper Bollinger Band, %b will be 100 (percent).
+If the close price is the same as the lower Bollinger Band, %b will be 0.0 (percent).
+A %b value of 50 indicates that the close price is equal to the middle Bollinger Band.
+What is more, readings above 100 and below 0 show that the close price is outside of the Bollinger Bands by a corresponding percentage of the Bollinger Bandwidth.
+A %b value of 125 means that the close price is above the upper Bollinger Band by 25% of the Bandwidth, while a %b value of -25 means that the close price is below the lower Bollinger Band by 25% of the Bandwidth.

 See [*Bollinger Bands*], [*BBWidth*][*Bollinger Bands Width*]

 **An additional application: normalizing indicators**

-Bollinger bands and thus the %b indicator can be applied not only to the prices of stocks, futures etc. but also to time series with fundamental data, volume data and other indicators.
-This is especially interesting when you need to know if a value is relatively high or low; in this case, the %b indicator will offer you a different perspective.
-If you want to know whether the volume of a stock is exceedingly high or low you can simply apply it to the volume data.
-John Bollinger sees the application of the %b onto other indicators as one of the most important aspects of the indicator.
-If you want to normalize an indicator with %b, it is important to first calculate the indicator (e.g. the RSI) using the %b for the calculation of the indicator instead of the price data.
-The application of the %b essentially unfolds in the same manner as the application of Bollinger bands onto the indicator itself.
-The intersection points between the bands and the indicators will thus be 1 and 0.
-Essentially, the relative position of the original indicator will be displayed in relation to its upper and lower bands.
-Thus the boundaries of the original indicator will be removed.
-John Bollinger himself wrote that: “You’re defining a high or low point on a relative basis, this may allow you to gain a deeper insight and understanding not provided by traditional indicators and guidelines.”
+Bollinger bands, and therefore the %b indicator, can be applied not only to the prices of stocks, futures etc., but also to time series with fundamental data, volume data and other indicators.
+This is particularly interesting when you need to know whether a value is relatively high or low – in this case, the %b indicator offers you a different perspective.
+If you wish to find out whether the volume of a stock is exceedingly high or low, you can simply apply it to the volume data.
+John Bollinger regards the application of the %b onto other indicators as one of the most important aspects of the indicator.
+If you wish to normalize an indicator with %b, it is important to first calculate the indicator (e.g. the RSI) with the help of the %b for the calculation of the indicator instead of the price data.
+The application of the %b essentially works in the same way as the application of Bollinger bands onto the indicator itself.
+The intersection points between the bands and the indicators will therefore be 1 and 0.
+In principle, the relative position of the original indicator is displayed in relation to its upper and lower bands.
+This means that the boundaries of the original indicator will be removed.
+John Bollinger himself wrote: “You’re defining a high or low point on a relative basis, this may allow you to gain a deeper insight and understanding not provided by traditional indicators and guidelines.”
 John Bollinger provides several parameters for the %b calculation, such as 40-day periods and a factor of 2.0 for a 9-day RSI, and a 50-day period with a factor of 2.1 for the calculation of %b.

 (Sources: Oliver Paesler: "Technische Indikatoren - simplified" and John Bollinger: "Bollinger Bänder")